Chatsworth, Ontario

-Chatsworth is a township municipality in south-western Ontario, Canada, in Grey County, located at the headwaters of the Styx River, the Saugeen River, the Sauble River, the Bighead River, the Spey River, and the old Sydenham River.
+Chatsworth is a township municipality in Grey County, in southwestern Ontario, Canada.
+The township is located at the headwaters of the Styx River, the Saugeen River, the Sauble River, the Bighead River, the Spey River, and the Sydenham River.

 The current township was formed in late year 2000 with the amalgamation of Holland Township, Sullivan Township, and the village of Chatsworth.
-The first white settlers arrived in this area in the early 19th century and a significant amount of settlement was underway in mid-to-late 1800s.
+The first white settlers arrived in this area in the early 19th century, and a significant amount of settlement was underway in mid-to-late 1800s.

-Canadian suffragette and activist Nellie McClung was born in the town of Chatsworth.
+The Canadian suffragette and activist Nellie McClung was born in the town of Chatsworth.

 The Sullivan Township area has a large Amish population.

 Government

 The township is led by a municipal council consisting of a Mayor, a Deputy Mayor and three Council Members.
 The current Council, elected in 2018, comprises Scott Mackey as Mayor; Brian Gamble as Deputy mayor; and Shawn Greig, Elizabeth Thompson and Diana Rae as Councillors.